-My brother and sister-in-law gave me this secretary desk and I COULD NOT BELIEVE IT.
+My brother and sister-in-law gave me this old secretary desk and I COULD NOT BELIEVE IT.
 If you follow me on Instagram, I shared it moons ago.
 Then, I shared it again recently because I was tagged to share a #trashure.
-I’ve always wanted one but, if I ever saw them at thrift stores or sales, it always seemed too pricey just for me to want to have a pretty thing.
+I’ve always seen secretary desks out and about but, if I ever saw them at thrift stores or sales, it always seemed too pricey just for me to want to have a pretty thing.
 Either that or it was so cheap it meant I’d have to rebuild the entire thing.
+They knew I’d love it, transform it, and use it.
 This was in overall wonderful shape with the exception of scratches and dings.

 Let’s get started.
 I first tapped out the cubby and removed the very top decorative piece which I did not put back.
 Mainly because I want it in our upstairs attic office, which you can see a bit of here, so if I wanted it to fit, height wise, the piece had to go.

 Please know some links in this post are affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

 Then I removed all the hardware.
 At first I wasn’t sure if I’d use the original drawer handles or if I’d replace them.
 However, as time went on I decided to replace them.

 I started by cleaning it off with TSP, followed by deglosser.
 It’s the 1st time I used it and I must say, I was not impressed.
 It barely did a thing.
 I put it on at least 4 separate times to no avail.
 I read deglosser isn’t the deglosser it used to be.
 It seems the “recipe” changed?
 I’m not sure but, it just didn’t work.
 I also found this video and the results look amazing.
 So, I tried acetone.
 Again, nothing.
 I’m guessing the strength of the acetone I used was the problem.